genki-tx/robot-context-labeler/README.md

 - **No episodes found**: Check `dataset.root`, camera names, and `start_id/end_id` bounds.
 - **Stitching size issues**: Ensure preprocessing brings cameras to compatible heights (resize/crop).
 - **Model JSON errors**: Inspect `_raw.txt` and warnings; adjust prompt or validation if needed.

+## Image Preprocessing Tips
+- **Resize**: `resize: [width, height]` warps the frame to exact dimensions (OpenCV does not preserve aspect ratio by default).
+Pick dimensions matching the source aspect, or crop first to your target aspect, then resize.
+- **Crop**: `crop: [x, y, width, height]` applies before resizing; use it to remove borders or enforce aspect ratios.
+- **Multi-camera stitching**: If cameras differ in size and you don’t resize, the stitcher normalizes heights proportionally; setting explicit `resize` per camera keeps widths predictable.
+- **Letterbox/padding**: Not implemented by default; add a padding step if you need to preserve aspect without warp.